Enterovax

 10 |

-Distribute diluted vaccine so that all birds are able to drink within one hour.
+Distribute diluted vaccine so that all chickens are able to drink within one hour.
 The diluted vaccine should be the sole source of drinking water until completely consumed.
 Avoid placing water in direct sunlight.

 CAUTION

-2. Vaccinate only healthy birds.
+2. Vaccinate only healthy chickens.

 3. Do not spill or spatter the vaccine.
 Burn empty bottles, caps and all unused vaccine and accessories.
 Use entire contents of vial when first opened.